 For more information about SAR and radio frequency exposure, go to: https://xperia.sony.jp/product/SAR/

 Important Information United States

 THIS PHONE MODEL HAS BEEN CERTIFIED IN COMPLIANCE WITH THE GOVERNMENT'S REQUIREMENTS FOR EXPOSURE TO RADIO WAVES.

-The highest SAR value as reported to the authorities for this phone model when tested for use by the ear is 0.39 W/kg*, when worn on the body is 0.45 W/kg* and when WiFi hotspot mode is 0.78 W/kg.
-For body-worn operation, this phone has been tested and meets the FCC RF exposure guidelines.
-Please use an accessory designated for this product or an accessory which contains no metal and which positions the handset a minimum of 15 mm from the body.
+The highest SAR value as reported to the authorities for this phone model when tested for use by the ear is 0.55 W/kg*, when worn on the body is 0.78 W/kg* and when Wi-Fi hotspot mode is 0.78 W/kg.
+For body-worn operation, the phone has been tested when positioned a minimum of 10 mm from the body without any metal parts in the vicinity of the phone or when properly used with an appropriate accessory and worn on the body.